Ghepes/ghedev/README.md

 <!--ghedev ignore wacko stupid-->

-### This is stupid!
+### This is stupid

 Not a question.
 And yeah, ghedev isn’t very smart.
 People are much better at this.
 But people make mistakes, and ghedev is there to help.

-### ghedev didn’t check “X”!
+### ghedev didn’t check “X”

 See [`contributing.md`][contributing] on how to get “X” checked by ghedev.

 ### Why is this named ghedev?

-It’s a nice unisex name, it was free on npm, I like it!  :smile:
+its a nice unisex name, it was free on npm, I like it!  :smile:

 <!--lint enable no-heading-punctuation-->